Create an app

 - For Introduction panel title, type Where are the Baby Boomers?

-- Click Edit introduction panel and copy and paste the following paragraphs:
+- For Introduction panel content, click Edit.
+Copy and paste the following paragraphs:

 This map highlights the predominant generations that make up the population of the United States.
 As the legend shows, each generation is represented by a different colored symbol.
 The baby boomer generation, which is our target market, is purple.
 The millennial generation is teal.
 The color of a symbol on the map reflects the predominant generation in that area.